raspberrypilearning/world-builder/en/step_4.md

 --- task ---

 Consider whether particle effects could make your world more interesting.
-They can be used to make objects sparkle, to create weather effects, to make a volcano errupt.
+They can be used to make objects sparkle, to create weather effects, or to make a volcano errupt.

 ![Animated gif showing the Game view of the snow scene with particle system providing a snow effect.](images/snow-particles.gif)